haraldfianbakken/fianbakken.angular.gulp-project-bootstrap/README.md

 Easily modify the gulpfile middleware to suit your backend needs or customize with e.g. NodeJS .

+Add sample error message to error.html or specifically customize them there (or handle them from the promises)

 ## The setup
  * Angular
  * Gulp (bower / node)